-ELEC 261 ELECTRICITY Fall, 4 credit hours
+ELEC 261 ELECTRICITY

 Fundamentals of direct and alternating current circuits, resistance, inductance, capacitance, magnetism are presented.
 Also basic machine theory as it applies to both direct and alternating current types is covered.
 The theory of control devices such as relays, contactors and switches is studied.
 Also, basic number systems and digital logic functions are introduced.
 Three hours lecture, three hours laboratory per week.
-Prerequisite: College Algebra (MATH 121) or permission of instructor.
+Prerequisite: Pre-Calculus (MATH 123) or permission of instructor.